The problem

 These cognitive distortions lead to negative emotions, which symptomatically express in maladaptive behaviours.

 Thus, a maladaptive behaviours/lifestyle is the consequence of our cognitive distortions.
-While it is easy to address and 'fix' these lifestyle 'issues', we would not be addressing the
+While it is easy to address and 'fix' these lifestyle 'issues', we would not be addressing the real challenge at stake.

 So, why is it helpful to identify our maladaptive thoughts?